 - A.5.1 ABAR generating systems may rely on aircraft data that is inferred from other sources to calculate the required values.
 Because these systems may not rely on sensors taking direct measurements of certain values, these systems cannot be calibrated in a manner similar to other flight deck indicators.
 Therefore, while the ASTM standard sets minimum levels of accuracy and precision for these systems, it should be recognized that there exists a statistical difference between what a system calculates and what a theoretical "real" value could be.
 For that reason, these systems are described as having a "confidence factor." - A.5.2 ABAR generating system standards require the systems to demonstrate a confidence factor of 95 percent that the system will fall within one level of braking on the Runway Condition Assessment Matrix (RCAM) five level scale (i.e., good, good to medium, medium, medium to poor, and poor.) - A.6 Development of Operational Guidelines.
-Operators who utilize an ABAR system should develop operational guidelines and training for flightcrews regarding their use to include submitting Pilot Reports (PIREP) based on ABAR information after landing.
+Operators who utilize an ABAR system to provide and/or use such reports should develop operational guidelines and flightcrew training.
+This should include submitting Pilot Reports (PIREP) based on ABAR information after landing as well as the use of ABAR reports during TOA assessments.
 ABAR systems whose intended function entails timely recognition from the flightcrew should comply with AC 25.1322-1, Flightcrew Alerting.